 Propylene glycol antifreeze is similar in chemical structure to ethylene glycol and has the same effects on temperature points.
 Although it is less toxic to the environment and plants, propylene glycol still incorporates potentially dangerous heavy metals that can harm pets and humans.

-Not to be confused with ethylene or propylene glycol antifreeze formulations, there is also a product known as "plant antifreeze."
+Not to be confused with ethylene or propylene glycol antifreeze formulations, there is also a commercial product known as "plant antifreeze."
 Plant antifreeze generally comes in a spray formula, and is designed specifically to help plants survive winter weather and overnight frosts.